pselkirk/conguide/WORKFLOW.rst

 Statistics and Other Interesting Data
 -------------------------------------

+``conguide changes``
-``conguide changes`` - Show changes from the last data file, or between any two data files.
+  Show changes from the last data file, or between any two data files.
 If one argument is given, it will compare the named file to the default input file (``pocketprogram.csv``).
 If two arguments are given, it will compare the two named files.

+``conguide count``
-``conguide count`` - Show what rooms are in use, how many items are scheduled each day, etc. This can be run against a single data file, or multiple data files, if you want to compare. e.g. I like to compare versus this time last year, when we went to press last year, and where we're at right now.
+  Show what rooms are in use, how many items are scheduled each day, etc. This can be run against a single data file, or multiple data files, if you want to compare.
+For instance, I like to compare this time last year, when we went to press last year, and where we're at right now.
+  If no argument is given, it will count the default input file (``pocketprogram.csv``).
+If two or more arguments are given, it will count the files in a tabular format.

+``conguide featured``
-``conguide featured`` - When run with ``--research``, this identifies likely candidates for the "Featured Events" list, formatted for easy insertion into the ``[featured sessions]`` config section.
+  When run with ``--research``, this identifies likely candidates for the "Featured Events" list, formatted for easy insertion into the ``[featured sessions]`` config section.

+``conguide problems``
-``conguide problems`` - Find common problems in the data file.
+  Find common problems in the data file.

+``conguide dup``
-``conguide dup`` - Find duplicated/repeated sessions.
+  Find duplicated/repeated sessions.
 If space is very tight in the book, it may be helpful to replace sessions with "See #nnn for description."
+  Output is formatted for easy insertion into the ``[schedule deduplicate]`` config section.

+``conguide overnight``
-``conguide overnight`` - Find "overnight" sessions - ones that will only show in a Late Night grid, e.g. starting at or after 1:30am and ending at or before 8:30am.
+  Find "overnight" sessions - ones that will only show in a Late Night grid, e.g. starting at or after 1:30am and ending at or before 8:30am.

 Generating the Pocket Program
 -----------------------------

 Run ``conguide all`` to generate the bulk of the book:

 - schedule
 - featured events
 - track list